 Accommodation: there is ample space for camping and limited places in very basic huts which will be allocated on a first come first serve basis.
 Please bring a swag or tent in case you miss out on a bed in a hut.

-Food: We will bring tea, coffee, cakes, and vegan and vegetarian lunch and dinner options to cook together.
-Donations for meals will be requested, and everyone is asked to help either cook or clean up afterwards.
+Food: We will bring tea, coffee, cakes, and vegan and vegetarian lunch and dinner options to cook together, payed by donations at meal times.
+Everyone is asked to help either cook or clean up afterwards.
 Basics for breakfast but feel free to bring your own.

 Stalls, workshops and skillshares: If you want to book a stall or suggest a workshop, or contribute to the reader that will be distributed at the camp then please get in touch.